Political Science, PHD

 The PhD program in political science is intended to develop scholars who demonstrate a high level of excellence in teaching and research as professional political scientists.
 It offers a variety of areas of specialization within and between the four main subfields of political science: American politics, comparative politics, international relations and political theory.
 Students interested in a political theory specialization should consult with the academic unit prior to application.

-The school is host to the the Center for Latinos and American Politics Research, the Center on the Future of War, and an experimental lab.
+The school is host to the Center for Latina/os and American Politics Research, the Future Security Initiative and an experimental lab.
 Faculty are also affiliated with other centers at ASU, such as the Leadership, Diplomacy and National Security Lab; the Center for the Study of Religion and Conflict; the Melikian Center for Russian, Eurasian and East European Studies; as well as the Center for the Study of Economic Liberty.
 Many faculty members are active in collaborative interdisciplinary research at ASU and with scholars at other universities, and they have won major grants and awards, as have the school's doctoral students.

 Degree Requirements